Why You Might Like to Collect Teapots

 I gave this teapot as a gift to a friend.
 She doesn't collect teapots, but she is a beekeeper.

 A Ladybug Teapot

 Have you ever made a wish on a ladybug?
 With your very own ladybug shaped teapot you can wish away whenever you want.

 Ladybugs are so cute and this hand-painted ceramic ladybug teapot is adorable.
-It is 7 inches high, 6 inches deep, and 5 inches wide.
-It holds 19 ounces.
 The colors are vibrant and the lid latches shut so it won’t fall off when you pour out the tea.

 It’s delicate so no dishwasher for this little bug--hand wash it only.

 I remember allowing ladybugs to crawl on my hand when I was a child.
 "Lady bug, lady bug, fly away.
 Your house is on fire and your children will burn."
 Then I would gently blow on the ladybug and she would fly away.

 Why did all the kids in my neighborhood chant that?
 I don't know.
 But whenever I see this bright red teapot, it brings back happy memories of childhood.